wireapp/wire-server-deploy/ansible/README.md

 Replace `<ANSIBLE_LOGIN_USERNAME>` with the username of the account you set up when you installed the machine.

 #### Ansible pre-kubernetes

 Now that you have a working hosts.ini, and you can access the host, run any ansible scripts you need, in order for the nodes to have internet (proxy config, ssl certificates, etc).

 ### Installing kubernetes
+Kubernetes is installed via ansible.

+* To deploy kubernetes:
 ```
 poetry run ansible-playbook -i hosts.ini kubernetes.yml -vv
 ```